elbcoast/ECNFeatureToggleBundle/README.md

 ## Voters

 In order to decide if a feature is available or not, voters are being used.
-Currently there are five voters included.
+Currently, there are five voters included.

 ### AlwaysTrueVoter

-This is the default voter and it will always pass.
+This is the default voter, and it will always pass.
 So if you have a feature defined, it will always be displayed.

 The full configuration for using this voter looks like this: